 You can also type something like “Get my vCard” in your signature and link it to a vcf-file you uploaded to the Internet to let people easily add your contact details without needing to add a vcf-attachment to your e-mails.

-In Outlook 2013 and Outlook 2016, if you have the People view selected for your Contacts folder, you won’t be able to modify the Business Card or Contact Image.
+In Outlook 2013, 2016 , 2019 and Office 365, if you have the People view selected for your Contacts folder, you won’t be able to modify the Business Card or Contact Image.
 To do this, you must open the full contact editing form first.

 This feature is no longer available but you can still create or edit your signature within a HTML editor by using the Signatures folder.